istio/istio.io/content/en/docs/releases/supported-releases/index.md

 {{< warning >}}
 Kubernetes 1.22 removed some deprecated APIs and versions of Istio prior to 1.10.0 will no longer work.
-If you are upgrading your Kubernetes version, make sure that the Istio version is still supported.
+If you are upgrading your Kubernetes version, make sure that your Istio version is still supported.
 {{< /warning >}}

 ## Supported releases without known Common Vulnerabilities and Exposures (CVEs)